-The workshop series is open to faculty, staff, researchers and postgraduate students and may be attended as either ‘a la carte’ (where participants have a particular interest in a single or multiple sessions), or as a 5 ECTS module to be applied to the taught course requirements in a structured PhD (please see below for further details).
+The workshop series is open to faculty, staff, researchers and postgraduate students and may be attended as either ‘a la carte’ (where participants have a particular interest in a single or multiple sessions), or as an ECTS module to be applied to the taught course requirements in a structured PhD.

 Objective: To introduce participants from a diverse range of backgrounds to digital research-related skills and tools with a specific focus on developing a greater understanding and appreciation of how the digital is shaping and influencing scholarship.

-a) Participation in all four workshops: 16 contact hours (40% contribution to final mark).
+a) Participation in all five workshops: 18 contact hours (40% contribution to final mark).

 b) Literature review (up to 1500 words) of one of the topics covered in the workshop series (15% contribution to final mark).

-d) A series of reflective blog posts (up to 500 words each) on each of the workshops.
-This assessment requires writing up to a maximum of 2000 words (25% contribution to final mark).
+d) A series of short reflective pieces (up to 500 words each) on each of the workshops.
+This assessment requires writing up to a maximum of 2500 words (25% contribution to final mark).

 For staff and students auditing the module, places will be allocated on a first come first served basis.
 Your registration will be considered tentative until two weeks before the workshop, when we will ask you to confirm that you can attend.
 Places are limited and there is a zero tolerance policy for those who commit to a workshop but do not attend.